FTSE rallies, boosted by EU data and hope for China stimulus

 "(There is some) hope that you've got a lot more stimulus on the way from China," said Chris Beauchamp, market analyst at IG.

-Financial companies with exposure to emerging markets were among top gainers, with Aberdeen Asset Management (ADN.L) and British bank Standard Chartered (STAN.L) all trading up around 3 percent.
+Financial companies with exposure to emerging markets were among top gainers, with Aberdeen Asset Management and British bank Standard Chartered all trading up around 3 percent.

-The FTSE 350 banking sector index .FTNMX8350, was up 1.71 percent, posting its biggest daily gain since late August.
+The FTSE 350 banking sector index, was up 1.71 percent, posting its biggest daily gain since late August.

-FTSE mid-caps were led by insurer Amlin's (AML.L), whose stock surged by 33 percent to an all-time high after Japan's MS&AD (8725.T) agreed to buy the UK rival.
+FTSE mid-caps were led by insurer Amlin's, whose stock surged by 33 percent to an all-time high after Japan's MS&AD agreed to buy the UK rival.